Met OJ on Eel Pie '69

 I'd set off myself, to visit Seamus who was already ensconsed there.
 We'd known each other a few months.
 He'd come up from St Ives at the end of the previous summer.
 I'd been in the back room of the L'Auberge one evening, waiting for somebody to put some money in the jukebox, and overheard him talking about going to visit his friend Tats in South London.
 The name was familiar, and we started chatting and it turned out it was the same Tats who'd been in a house I'd stayed at for a while in East Dulwich, so I was able to pass on the warning to take care if he did go, 'cause the place had just been busted.
 Out of such things friendships are made.
 Seamus had been sleeping under one of the nearby Railway Arches but decided it was more comfortable moving into this overcrowded rented room I'd inherited for a while - probably a close decision.
 Anyway we kept in touch - still do.
 But didn't succeed in seeing him that time.
 Got stopped, searched and arrrested for possession of drugs whilst crossing Richmond Bridge.

 That was a comedy of errors!
-Sunny golden Autumn afternoon, clear blue sky, light breeze, me as always amazed at the gorgeous view of woods and meadows looking south along the river towards Petersham Fields, and generally feeling pretty good.
+Sunny golden Autumn afternoon, clear blue sky, light breeze, me carrying my battered old guitar, and as always amazed at the gorgeous view of woods and meadows looking south along the river towards Petersham Fields, and generally feeling pretty good.
 "D'you want some acid?", said Roy, who was always very cool, swallowing a blotter.
 "Ok", said I. But it was not to be, for at this point the police interfered in the form of Dudley and his sidekick, the rather nasty members of the local drug squad.
 Not that I was too worried.
 As it all started happening, rather than throwing an incriminating matchbox into the river, I'd done my usual and pushed it into the torn lining of my jacket - it was only a couple of dex 10s.
 So they searched Roy and found nothing (cause he'd palmed it), and then they went through my pockets, and pulled out various stuff, and said: "What's this?".

 Now generally I'm pretty lucky in these sort of situations, once being thoroughly shaken down while standing there with a large joint in my hand; another time throwing a bit of blow as the squad car skidded to a halt.
 They knew I'd just scored, they'd seen me drop it, so where was it?
 Or had I really just been trying to wind them up by pretending to throw something, and was still carrying?
 It wasn't 'till they drove off that I realised why they'd not found anything - one of the wheels had stopped directly on top of the dope, leaving it a bit squashed, but otherwise ok.
 (The very young Annabella, for whom it was destined, and on whom it was found when she was searched that evening on returning to Stanley Royds, the local mental hospital, never did admit who she'd got it from, though the police had been following her movements all day and knew practically everyone she'd had contact with.
 Fending off enquiries by angry psychiatrists able to threaten you with whatever they can rustle up from their store of mentally and physically disabling pharmaceuticals demands a rare courage.
 There are no awards for such heroinism.)
 And then there was the time they'd tried to plant me, and all my pockets had holes in them...